sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 Do note that even if the microcopy message uses a simple argument, you can choose to not use it.
-For instance, you could replace the microcopy phrase in the previous example with `"ManageListingCard.pendingApproval": "This listing is pending admin approval and can't be booked."`.
+For instance, you could replace the microcopy message in the previous example with `"ManageListingCard.pendingApproval": "This listing is pending admin approval and can't be booked."`.
 However, if you later decide you do want to use the title, it is recommended to double check the original microcopy file in your client